ajitsingh26000/secure-privacy/README.md

 - Error handling could be done more generic but this application had only one api call so did not make error handling more generic.

+- semantic html- Not enough info that if it is user facing app that needs seo if it needs seo than only symantic versioning will help.

 ## SecurePrivacy

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.